Saturn (band)

 Saturn (سیٹرن) is a progressive rock band from Islamabad, Pakistan, formed in 2003.
 The group was founded by lead guitarist and songwriter Salman Zaidi and vocalist & lyricist Shahbaz Zaidi, who were later joined by bassist Aashir, drummer Shahbaz Asad, and rhythm guitarist Usman Ahmad Khan.

 The band is well known for being one of the pioneering progressive rock groups in Pakistan.
 Saturn became famous after releasing their debut track "Raakh" which is Urdu for "Ashes".
 They later gained more popularity for their energetic performances and stage presence.
 Saturn is known as one of the loudest bands of Pakistan.
 Their debut album Naya Din was released on April 7, 2013.

 History

 Formation (2003-2005)

 Saturn was formed by brothers Salman and Shahbaz in 2003 and was joined by Hasham Kazi with whom they started recording "Raakh," their debut track, at S & M Studios Islamabad.
-Hasham left the band due to personal reason shortly after the release of the song and the two brothers moved on.
+Hasham left the band due to personal reasons shortly after the release of the song and the two brothers moved on.
 In 2004 Saturn released their second song with a completely new line up and started playing concerts regularly until late 2005.
 In the start of 2006 Saturn disbanded and the band went into idle years.
 From 2006 to 2007 Saturn remained out of the music scene, occasionally performing at music festivals, but not playing many concerts.
 It was later revealed that the band had been working on their debut album Naya Din.